 He and Ellen were living in a high rise in San Francisco – space was at a premium and looking to make a change in lifestyle they began a multi year search for property in the Napa Valley.
 Oak Knoll was not yet designated one of Napa’s sub appellations – and a vineyard manager friend of Gary’s (Doug Hill) brought to their attention a ten acre site in the southern part of the Napa Valley.

 They purchased this property in 2003.
 It had never been planted to vines and was covered with brush at the time.
 After clearing the land they planted Syrah, Viognier, Cabernet Franc and Malbec.
-They released their first wines under the Fortunati label in 2009 – an estate Syrah and also a rosé of the same varietal.
+They released their first wines under the Fortunati label in 2009 – an estate Syrah and also a rosé of the same variety.

 Looking to bolster their International wine perspectives, both Gary and Ellen would travel overseas during the slowest months of the year in the wine business – typically in January and February.
 They traveled to Australia, specifically to visit the Barossa Valley to discover how Australian vintners were growing and making Shiraz as well to wine regions in New Zealand and South America.
 Some of these trips resulted in the style and types of wines they make today.

 Ellen compares both their vineyard and where their winery location to the symbiotic relationship in high tech between software and hardware – both aspects are needed.
 Not only does Gary make the wine but he also spends significant time overseeing the management of their vineyard (in conjunction with their vineyard management company).
 Their wines are truly hand crafted from vine to bottle.

 For a small producer they make a surprisingly diverse amount of wines.
 This is directly related to both Gary and Ellen’s preferences and interests in a wide variety of wines.
 As Ellen says, “we like to have different go to options – for different occasions, time of the year, where you are, and weather conditions”.
-This also translates nicely for their customers – offering up a number of small lot productions and varietals.
+This also translates nicely for their customers – offering up a number of small lot productions and varieties.